ML Tax Law |

 If you do not have a DigiD or an EU-approved login key, you can find information on how to apply for one here.

 If you reside outside the Netherlands, you are only liable to taxes in the Netherlands if you have income from Dutch sources.
-The three most common Dutch sources are briefly explained below (see sections 6, 7 and 8).
+The three most common Dutch sources for non-residents – employment income, pension income and real estate – are briefly explained below.

 The Dutch income tax system consists of three boxes.
 Each source of income can be assigned to only one of these boxes.
 Each box has its own tax rate.
 The total tax amount from boxes 1, 2, and 3 constitutes the total income tax payable.